Job Submission and Execution¶

 Production jobs must use the /scratch directory for I/O

-The recommended way to run production jobs is to change to /scratch directory early in the jobscript, copy all inputs to /scratch, execute the calculations and copy outputs to home directory.
+The recommended way to run production jobs is to change to the /scratch directory early in the jobscript, copy all inputs to /scratch, execute the calculations and copy outputs to the home directory.

-In this example, some directory on the /home holds the input file input and executable mympiprog.x .
-We create a directory myjob on the /scratch filesystem, copy input and executable files from the /home directory where the qsub was invoked ($PBS_O_WORKDIR) to /scratch, execute the MPI programm mympiprog.x and copy the output file back to the /home directory.
-The mympiprog.x is executed as one process per node, on all allocated nodes.
+In this example, a directory in /home holds the input file input and executable mympiprog.x .
+We create the directory myjob on the /scratch filesystem, copy input and executable files from the /home directory where the qsub was invoked ($PBS_O_WORKDIR) to /scratch, execute the MPI program mympiprog.x and copy the output file back to the /home directory. mympiprog.x is executed as one process per node, on all allocated nodes.

-Consider preloading inputs and executables onto shared scratch before the calculation starts.
+Consider preloading inputs and executables onto shared scratch memory before the calculation starts.

-In some cases, it may be impractical to copy the inputs to scratch and outputs to home.
+In some cases, it may be impractical to copy the inputs to the scratch memory and the outputs to the home directory.
 This is especially true when very large input and output files are expected, or when the files should be reused by a subsequent calculation.
-In such a case, it is users responsibility to preload the input files on shared /scratch before the job submission and retrieve the outputs manually, after all calculations are finished.
+In such cases, it is the users' responsibility to preload the input files on shared /scratch memory before the job submission, and retrieve the outputs manually after all calculations are finished.

 Store the qsub options within the jobscript.
 Use mpiprocs and ompthreads qsub options to control the MPI job execution.

-In this example, input and executable files are assumed preloaded manually in /scratch/$USER/myjob directory.
-Note the mpiprocs and ompthreads qsub options, controlling behavior of the MPI execution.
-The mympiprog.x is executed as one process per node, on all 100 allocated nodes.
+In this example, input and executable files are assumed to be preloaded manually in the /scratch/$USER/myjob directory.
+Note the mpiprocs and ompthreads qsub options controlling the behavior of the MPI execution. mympiprog.x is executed as one process per node, on all 100 allocated nodes.
 If mympiprog.x implements OpenMP threads, it will run 16 threads per node.

-Local scratch directory is often useful for single node jobs.
-Local scratch will be deleted immediately after the job ends.
+The local scratch directory is often useful for single node jobs.
+Local scratch memory will be deleted immediately after the job ends.

-Example jobscript for single node calculation, using local scratch on the node:
+Example jobscript for single node calculation, using local scratch memory on the node:

 #!/bin/bash # change to local scratch directory cd /lscratch/$PBS_JOBID || exit # copy input file to scratch cp $PBS_O_WORKDIR/input . cp $PBS_O_WORKDIR/myprog.x . # execute the calculation ./myprog.x # copy output file to home cp output $PBS_O_WORKDIR/. #exit exit

-In this example, some directory on the home holds the input file input and executable myprog.x .
-We copy input and executable files from the home directory where the qsub was invoked (\(PBS_O_WORKDIR) to local scratch /lscratch/\)PBS_JOBID, execute the myprog.x and copy the output file back to the /home directory.
-The myprog.x runs on one node only and may use threads.
+In this example, a directory in /home holds the input file input and executable myprog.x .
+We copy input and executable files from the home directory where the qsub was invoked (PBS_O_WORKDIR) to local scratch memory /lscratch/PBS_JOBID, execute myprog.x and copy the output file back to the /home directory. myprog.x runs on one node only and may use threads.

 Further jobscript examples may be found in the software section and the Capacity computing section.